Registration renewal opens on Feb. 1

 It is crucial to renew before the renewal deadline so that your registration doesn't expire.

-Due to the holidays and related office closures in December, we recommend you complete your renewal application by Nov.
-30 to ensure your application can be assessed and approved prior to the Dec.
-31 deadline.
+We recommend you complete your renewal application by Feb.
+28 to ensure your application can be assessed and approved prior to the March 31 deadline.

 Use the email address where you receive BCCNM's newsletter.
 If you do not receive the newsletter, email the registration team.
 After we verify your identity, we can confirm the email address on your account.
 If your email address has changed, you can still sign in with the old email address and your BCCNM password.
 Then select to update your contact information and change to your new email address.